 Why not?
 Perhaps the most important reason is that your ERP system was never originally intended to manage the processes around selling to customers.
 Things like customer communication, granting appeasements or adjustments, and handling returns are all flows that are unique to customer selling and require automating previously complex workflows that can scale with your business as it grows.
 While you may be able to find workarounds to handle most of your current use cases today, the question is, are these use cases scalable?

-If you have an eCommerce system like Salesforce Commerce Cloud, Magento or other similar platforms, it may seem like an easy choice to leverage their OMS.
+If you have an ecommerce system like Shopify Plus, Salesforce Commerce Cloud, Magento, Oracle Commerce, or other similar platforms— it may seem like an easy choice to leverage their order management capabilities.
 For some retailers, this is viable option that can help simplify the technology stack and meet most of their business requirements.

 Adding new solutions into a technology stack can seem overwhelming.
 However, it’s important for retailers to understand where they plan to take their business in the upcoming years.
 Having the right foundation in place is critical to successfully scaling and growing.

 Pros & Cons of Each Approach to Order Management

 Order management systems are not "one size fits all" so it is important to assess your retail business before deciding what option would be best.

 |Leverage Your ERP||

 |Build an OMS In house||

 |Order Management System (OMS)||